When considering a domain name for a new business website, make sure you've considered the following advice before making any decisions:

 3. Make It Memorable: Keeping your domain short and relevant will help make your domain memorable, but if you're just starting out on your business venture and are yet to choose a company/trading name, why not consider a play on words to help your name stand out amongst the rest?
 It's really important to note that you should not be trading as a business name that is already registered by another party.
 This rule also applies to sole traders.
 You can check available company names using the Companies House WebCheck service.

 4. Backup Plan: In the instance that your chosen domain name (or part of it) sounds the same as another word, it could potentially be mistaken and consequently misspelt.
 So where it's obvious that this could happen, put a backup domain name in place to capture the 'wannabe' website visitors before they go astray.
 Take 'busikind.co.uk' as an example, we were clearly looking for trouble as it combines an intentional misspelt word to represent the words business and busy, with a play on words thrown into the mix for effect!
-It was obvious what could go wrong so our backup domains were put into play on launching our website.
-Our alter ego domains are busykind.co.uk and busikind.uk (we added a third to be on the extra safe side).
-If you click on our links you'll see that they all bring you to the official landing page for our biz.
+It was obvious what could go wrong so our backup domain was put into play on launching our website.
+Our alter ego domain is busykind.co.uk which is set up to capture and redirect potential visitors to the official landing page for our biz.
+Click the link t test it out!

 Remember, you want people searching for you to find you.